yclas/guides/docs/General-private-site.md

 *You can **create a new page** through your panel.
 Go to **Settings -> General**, choose this page on **Private Site landing page content** and click **Save**

 ![private-site3](https://user-images.githubusercontent.com/55290441/80505273-c60e5700-897c-11ea-8b8a-ec1a299878bf.png)

+*This feature is available with our 2.8.0 release and for all of the sites hosted with Yclas.com